stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 The totality checker in Idris verifies, that at least one (possibly erased!) argument in a recursive call converges towards a base case.
-For instance with natural numbers, if the base case is zero (corresponding to data constructor `Z`), and we continue with `k` after pattern matching on `S k`, Idris can derive from `Nat`'s constructors, that `k` is strictly smaller than `S k` and therefore, converges towards a base case.
+For instance, with natural numbers, if the base case is zero (corresponding to data constructor `Z`), and we continue with `k` after pattern matching on `S k`, Idris can derive from `Nat`'s constructors, that `k` is strictly smaller than `S k` and therefore the recursive call must converge towards a base case.
 Exactly the same reasoning is used when pattern matching on a list and continuing only with its tail in the recursive call.

 While this works in many cases, it doesn't always go as expected.
 Below, I'll show you a couple of examples where totality checking